FreeRTOS/coreMQTT/README.md

 ## Reference examples

-The AWS IoT Embedded C-SDK repository contains demos of using the MQTT client library [here](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/development/demos/mqtt) in a POSIX platform.
-These can be as reference examples for use of the library API.
+The AWS IoT Embedded C-SDK repository contains demos of using the MQTT client library [here](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/development/demos/mqtt) on a POSIX platform.
+These can be used as reference examples for the library API.

 ## Generating documentation